 Туре Description api-root An API Root Resource, see section 4.2.1 . boolean A boolean is a value of either true or false.
-Properties with this type MUST have a literal (unquoted) value of true or false. bundle A STIX Bundle, see section 5 of STIXTM Version 2.0.
-Part 1: STIX Core Concepts . collection A Collection Resource, see section $5.2.1$ . collections A Collections Resource, see section $5.1.1$ . dictionary A dictionary is a JSON object that captures an arbitrary set of key/value pairs. discovery A Discovery Resource, see section 4.1.1 . error An Error Message, see section 3.5.1 . identifier An identifier is an RFC 4122-compliant Version 4 UUID.
+Properties with this type MUST have a literal (unquoted) value of true or false. collection A Collection Resource, see section 5.2.1 . collections A Collections Resource, see section 5.1.1 . dictionary A dictionary is a JSON object that captures an arbitrary set of key/value pairs. discovery A Discovery Resource, see section 4.1.1 . envelope A TAXII Envelope, see section 3.7 . error An Error Message, see section 3.6.1 . identifier An identifier is an RFC 4122-compliant Version 4 UUID.
 The UUID MUST be generated according to the algorithm(s) defined in RFC 4122, section 4.4 (Version 4 UUID) [RFC4122]. integer The integer data type represents a whole number.
-Unless otherwise specified, all integers MUST be capable of being represented as a signed 64-bit value.
+Unless otherwise specified, all integers MUST be capable of being represented as a signed 54-bit value ([-(253)+1, (253)-1]) as defined in [RFC7493].
 Additional restrictions MAY be placed on the type where it is used. list The list type defines a sequence of values ordered based on how they appear in the list.
-The phrasing " list of type < type >" is used to indicate that all values within the list MUST conform to the specified type.
-For instance, list of type integer means that all values of the list must be of the integer type.
-This specification does not specify the maximum number of allowed values in a list , however every instance of a list MUST have at least one value.
+The phrasing "list of type <type>" is used to indicate that all values within the list MUST conform to the specified type.
+For instance, list of type integer means that all values of the list must be of the integer type.</type> This specification does not specify the maximum number of allowed values in a list , however every instance of a list MUST have at least one value.
 Specific TAXII resource properties may define more restrictive upper and/or lower bounds for the length of the list.

 Empty lists are prohibited in TAXII and MUST NOT be used as a substitute for omitting optional properties.
 If the property is required, the list MUST be present and MUST have at least one value.
-The JSON MTI serialization uses the JSON array type [RFC8259], which is an ordered list of values. manifest A Manifest Resource, see section 5.3.1 . object An Object Resource, see section 3.6 . status A Status Resource, see section 4.3.1 . string The string data type represents a finite-length string of valid characters from the Unicode coded character set [ISO10646] that are encoded in UTF-8.
-Unicode incorporates ASCII [RFC0020] and the characters of many other international character sets. timestamp The timestamp type defines how timestamps are represented in TAXII and is represented in serialization as a string.
-The timestamp property MUST be a valid RFC 3339-formatted timestamp [RFC3339] using the format YYYY-MM-DDTHH:mm:ss.[s+]Z where the "s+" represents 1 or more sub-second values.
-The brackets denote that sub-second precision is optional, and that if no digits are provided, the decimal place MUST NOT be present.
-The timestamp MUST be represented in the UTC timezone and MUST use the "Z" designation to indicate this. versions A Versions Resource, see section $5.8.1$ .
+The JSON MTI serialization uses the JSON array type [RFC8259], which is an ordered list of values. manifest A Manifest Resource, see section 5.3.1 . object An Object Resource, see section 3.7. status A Status Resource, see section 4.3.1 . string The string data type represents a finite-length string of valid characters from the Unicode coded character set [ISO10646] that are encoded in UTF-8.
+Unicode incorporates ASCII [RFC0020] and the characters of many other international character sets. timestamp The timestamp type defines how timestamps are represented in TAXII and is represented in serialization as a string. • The timestamp type MUST be a valid RFC 3339-formatted timestamp [RFC3339] using the format YYYY-MM-DDTHH:MM:SS.sssssz Unlike the STIX timestamp type, the TAXII timestamp MUST have microsecond precision.
+The timestamp MUST be represented in the UTC timezone and MUST use the "Z" designation to indicate this. versions A Versions Resource, see section 5.8.1 .